DhrishP/ForgeCommerce/README.md

-## This is the backend part of the project using API to display data on the store
+## ForgeCommerce is a headless CMS webapp where the user can create,update or delete their necessary data for making cool e-commerce stores with inbuilt payment processing and minimalistic UI
-#### It is an API providing all the necessary data to [ecomm-store](https://github.com/dhrishP/ecomm-store)
+#### One use of the API can be seen providing all the necessary data to [ecomm-store](https://github.com/dhrishP/ecomm-store)

  ## Dummy Email and password for Demo
 1. _Email_:- trexturbo55@gmail.com
 1. _password_ :- Trex!!@@##